01.

 software engineer · backend + ai / llm tooling

-ut dallas cs grad (may '26). two summers at apple. most recently built autopsy - forensic memory for ai coding agents.
+ut dallas cs grad, now a software engineer on apple's camera & photos team. most recently built autopsy - forensic memory for ai coding agents.

 01 - about

-i'm a computer science graduate from ut dallas ('26). i spent my last two summers as a software engineering intern at apple, building out ai tooling for the wireless tech (WTE) & the camera & photos organizations.
+i'm a computer science graduate from ut dallas ('26), now a software engineer on apple's camera & photos team. before going full-time i spent two summers there as an intern, building ai tooling for the wireless tech (WTE) & camera & photos orgs.

 i enjoy backend, devops, and making llms actually do what you want them to do. i also have a bad habit of rebuilding this website. this is version eleven, but the older ones are still around if you want to see them.